ccasbre27/Konnichiwa/README.md

 ![](path/json_stringify.png?raw=true)

-3. The output will draw the tree using squares, to achieve this I am using the proposed classes on SASS.
+3. The output will draw the tree using squares, to achieve this I am using the proposed classes on SASS and I added the logic that was pending.

 ![](path/draw_tree_css.png?raw=true)